 First, there’s Gallery Mode mentioned earlier.
 That feature that shows you thumbnails of all your images and PDFs.
 But what about the Alfredson file that isn’t an image or PDF?

 There’s no magic feature in the web-based file manager to name all your files and folders correctly for you.
-However, there is some basic file naming advice:
+However, there is some simple file naming advice:

 - Be descriptive.